Privacy Notice: Your information, your rights

 We use your information in several ways which includes enabling us to provide you with the highest quality of care, allowing us to improve the care provided to both yourself and others by managing, planning and improving NHS services.

-• Your information is used by clinical and administrative staff to provide you with treatment and care, including professionals based in other locations, e.g. your GP, other NHS Trusts and social services.
+• Your information is used by clinical and administrative staff to provide you with treatment and care, including professionals based in other locations, e.g. your GP, other NHS Trusts and Social Services.
 We work in partnership with other NHS organisations and clinical staff employed by other NHS organisations that could be consulted for an expert opinion relating to your care.

 Your information could be shared with other organisations such as another NHS Trust, your GP and Social Services.
 You may need to be transferred to another hospital for further treatment.
-We also work with Social Services staff whilst you are still in hospital to plan your discharge home.
+We also work with Social Services staff if necessary, whilst you are still in hospital to plan your discharge home.
 Information relating to your discharge arrangements will be recorded by Social Services within their manual and computerised records.

 • To support your time in hospital, e.g. dietary requirements passed to catering staff, religion passed to the Trust Chaplains.